Quantum generalisation of Einstein's Equivalence Principle can be verified with entangled clocks as quantum reference frames: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a model for violations of the EEP for QRFs, and showed that an interferometric setup can be used to test this principle.
-We also established a connection among three in principle different extensions of the equivalence principle to the quantum regime, namely those in Refs.~\cite{zych_QEEP, giacomini_QRF, giacomini_EEP}.
-We showed that violations of the EEP for QRFs entails the impossibility of describing the dynamical evolution of the physical systems external to the QRF from the point of view of one of the quantum particles in the interferometer, and that this corresponds to breaking the notion of a Quantum Local Inertial Frame (QLIF).
-A verification of this generalised principle will allow us to gain a deeper insight into the interplay of the fundamental principles of quantum theory and general relativity.
+In conclusion, we showed that the usual definition of the EEP is not sufficient for quantum test particles in a quantum superposition of positions and velocities.
+We proposed to generalise the three aspects that are tested in a classical test of the EEP, the weak equivalence principle, the local position invariance, and the local Lorentz invariance, to account for particles being in a quantum state.
+We then formulated a model to test the violation of such generalized EEP, and showed that an interferometric setup can be used to test this principle.
+In addition, we showed that violations of the EEP for QRFs breaks the equivalence between the laboratory perspective and the perspective of the QRF associated to the clock in the interferometer, and that this entails the impossibility of describing the dynamical evolution of the physical systems external to the QRF from the point of view of one of the quantum particles in the interferometer.
+This implies the existence of a preferred reference frame, the laboratory frame, that is classical.
+Hence, confirming the EEP for QRFs is also a necessary condition for the validity of the QRF perspective.
+On the other hand, the verification of the validity of the QRF perspective introduces a new ``quantum relativity principle'', supporting the idea that the gravitational field acquires quantum properties~\cite{Overstreet:2022zgq}.

+Note that the validity of this principle can be verified by measuring outcome probabilities, and hence does not rely on any specific interpretation of quantum mechanics, as long as it gives the same experimental predictions as ordinary quantum mechanics.

+A verification of this generalised principle would show that quantum theory and general relativity are more compatible than what is currently believed.
+This result could then be used as a guiding principle to gain a deeper insight into the interface between the two theories in more complex scenarios.

 \acknowledgments{The authors would like to thank Matteo Paris for helpful discussions.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/F71].
+For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
 F.G. acknowledges support from Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.}
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
+F.G. acknowledges support from the Swiss National Science Foundation via the Ambizione Grant PZ00P2-208885, from the ETH Zurich Quantum Center, and from the John Templeton Foundation, as part of the \href{https://www.templeton.org/grant/the-quantuminformation-structure-ofspacetime-qiss-second-phase}{‘The Quantum Information Structure of Spacetime, Second Phase (QISS 2)’ Project}.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.}

 \onecolumngrid